UPDATE: Body identified as that of missing Danville resident

+The family said it has hired JAB Professional Services to assist police and will be offering “a $25,000+ cash reward” for information that leads to an arrest.

+It also directed the public to a GoFundMe page, where nearly $19,000 had been raised as of Thursday evening.

-He said Bloomington and Peru police, the LaSalle County Sheriff’s Office and Illinois State Police have continued to investigate, with the FBI joining the investigation a couple weeks ago.
+In Bloomington on Thursday, Fermon said police from that department would join Peru police, the LaSalle County Sheriff’s Office, Illinois State Police and the FBI in investigating Mr. Day’s death.

-In most missing-person cases, he said, an investigation is not launched until 10 days after a person is reported missing.
-But Day’s case was out of the ordinary.
-His mother, Carmen Bolden Day, said her son called her at least once a day, but he failed to call her Aug.
+In most of these types of cases, he said, an investigation is not launched until 10 days after a person is reported missing.
+But Mr. Day’s case was out of the ordinary.
+His mother, Carmen Bolden Day, said her son called her at least once a day, but he failed to do so on Aug.
 24 or 25.

 “It was just so unusual and somewhat suspicious,” Fermon said.
 “This is not normally how missing-persons (cases) go.”

-He said “time will tell” whether the case is a homicide, noting the LaSalle County Coroner’s Office has more information on the condition of the body.
+He said “time will tell” whether the case is classified as a homicide, noting the LaSalle County Coroner’s Office has more information on the condition of the body.

+Mr. Day had last been seen on camera Aug.
+24 going into a store in Bloomington.
+His vehicle was found two days later in a wooded area near Peru.

-Some questioned why there was not more public scrutiny regarding the case of Day, a Black man, compared to the national attention for Gabby Petito, a 22-year-old White woman from Florida who disappeared while on a cross-country trip with her boyfriend and whose remains were recently found in Wyoming.
+In recent days, some questioned why there was not more public scrutiny regarding the case of Mr. Day, a Black man, compared to the national attention for Gabby Petito, a 22-year-old White woman from Florida who disappeared while on a cross-country trip with her boyfriend and whose remains were recently found in Wyoming.

 The Day case changed within the past week, and Fermon said he welcomed the additional publicity.